 Concentrations of ∑PCB-7 in the biochar samples ranged from <LOQ (DSS-1-600) to 1.7 µg kg-1 (DSS-1-500) and were thus 1-2 orders of magnitude lower than those in the original feedstocks (details on removal efficiency in Section 3.3, Table 3).
 All biochar samples were below the European Biochar threshold for premium quality biochar of <0.2 mg kg-1 (EBC, 2022).
 There was no significant (p>0.05) linear relationship between reduction in PCB concentration and pyrolysis temperature.
 However, for DSS-1, the concentration of PCBs decreased from 500 to 700 to 800 ˚C (<LOQ at 600 ˚C).
 The other feedstocks (DSS-2 and LSS) were within the same order of magnitude for all temperatures.

-Pyrolysis reduced the variety of PCB congeners – the biochar samples contained 14-100% fewer congeners (average 59 ± 25%) than their feedstock materials (Figure S.X).
+Pyrolysis reduced the variety of PCB congeners – the biochar samples contained 14-100% fewer congeners (average 59 ± 25%) than their feedstock materials (Table S.3).
 The most abundant PCB in the biochars was PCB153, which was found in 90% of the biochars at all temperatures, while PCB180 was not detected in any of the biochar samples.

 Figure 2 Total PCB-7 concentrations (µg kg-1) before and after pyrolysis treatment at increasing temperatures for the different feedstocks tested.